What we do

 Our Key Activities

 United for Global Mental Health is helping to drive an increase in political will and investment for mental health around the world.
+We provide advocacy, campaigning and financing support to global institutions, businesses, communities and individual change makers seeking greater action on global mental health.

 People from 19 countries around the world have come together pledging to secure meaningful and urgent action from their governments, demanding they invest in mental health.